curl/everything-curl/cmdline/urls/scheme.md

-curl allows some illegal syntax and tries to correct it internally; so it also understands and accepts URLs with one or three slashes, even though they are in fact not properly formed URLs. curl does this because the browsers started this practice so it has lead to such URLs being used in the wild every now and then.
+curl allows some illegal syntax and tries to correct it internally; so it also understands and accepts URLs with one or three slashes, even though they are in fact not properly formed URLs. curl does this because the browsers started this practice so it has led to such URLs being used in the wild every now and then.

 `file://` URLs are written as `file://<hostname>/<path>` but the only